dnohmite/help/src/docs/ocean/tutorials/use-right-sizing.md

 ## Relevance

-This tutorial is relevant for Kubernetes users.
+This tutorial is relevant for k8 users.

 ## Prerequisites